 PFT expanded its leadership with Industry expert Samu Devarajan joining the board as an Independent and Non-Executive Director.
 Co-founder Ganesh Sankaran who is on a sabbatical was inducted into the board while Raghunath Mohanrao was appointed as COO.
 Ramki Sankaranarayanan, Founder and CEO, was featured on the cover of Digital Studio magazine titled "The Man Who Saw Tomorrow", delving into the details of why PFT completely disrupted the broadcast and production technology industry and how PFT is transforming content enterprises into new age online streaming companies using CLEAR.
 During the year PFT helped clients such as Star India, Novi Digital (Hotstar), Epic and Turner India win multiple awards at PromaxBDA India Awards 2016.
-PFT secured Apple iTunes Certification for direct content delivery, and also earned a Service Organization Control (SOC) 2 certification, while expanding upon its existing ISO/IEC 27001:2013 certification for Information Security Management Systems (ISMS).
+PFT secured Apple iTunes Certification for direct content delivery, and also earned a Service strategy to help media and entertainment (M&E) enterprises virtualize their content supply chain and adopt centralization by deploying one software for the whole enterprise.

+Organization Control (SOC) 2 certification, while expanding upon its existing ISO/IEC 27001:2013 certification for Information